 If you would like the flag flown over the Capitol in honor of someone, please specify the name of the person, the occasion, and the date you would like the flag flown.
 A certificate of commemoration will be mailed back to you with the flag.

-Please contact my office of you would like to receive a Wisconsin State highway map, a Living Will, or a Blue Book (limited supply).
+Please contact my office if you would like to receive a Wisconsin State highway map or a Blue Book (limited supply).

 Madison, Wisconsin is home to the most beautiful and scenic state Capitol in the nation.
 Started in 1906 and completed in 1917, the Wisconsin State Capitol is located on an isthmus between lakes Mendota and Monona, and stands just a few feet shorter than the Federal Capitol Building in Washington, D.C.
 Each year over five hundred thousand people, including school groups, vacationers, federal legislators, architectural scholars and even foreign heads of state visit our state capitol.

 In addition to housing both the Wisconsin State Senate and Assembly, the Capitol is home to the Wisconsin Supreme Court, the Offices of the Governor and Attorney General and other supporting agencies and staff.